particle-iot/docs/src/content/hardware/community/monitor-one-modbus.md

 {{imageOverlay src="/assets/images/hardware-community/monitor-one-modbus/Image10.png" alt="" class="no-darken"}}

-Once the device is updated, is possible to go to the device page by clicking on the **Go to Console** button.
+Once the device is updated, it is possible to go to the device page by clicking on the **Go to Console** button.

 {{imageOverlay src="/assets/images/hardware-community/monitor-one-modbus/Image11.png" alt="" }}